Rub ghee in flour in a big bowl. Consistency should become like bread crumbs.

 Do the thread test – once the sugar starts to froth, take a little syrup on a finger and pinch it between the fingers.
 If it forms less than 2 threads, cook it a little more.

-Once the syrup consistency passes the test, turn off the heat.
+Once the syrup consistency passes the test, turn off the heat and add 2 tbsp of ghee in the syrup..

 Dump all the fried dough fingers in the syrup and stir gently.
 Keep stirring slowly for a few minutes.